 9. DISPOSAL OF DEAD ANIMALS AND AFTER BIRTHING MATERIAL

-The proper disposal of dead animals and after birthing material shall be completed within twenty-four (24) hours from the time of the occurrence.
+The proper disposal of dead animals and after birthing material shall be completed within twenty four (24) hours from the time of occurrence by composting or burial in accordance to Missouri Department of Agriculture recommendations.

 10. ADMINISTRATIVE FEES